US STOCKS-Dow hits record high as infrastructure bill lifts cyclicals | Business

 - United States

-Six of the 11 major S&P 500 sector indexes were higher in early trading after the Congress on Saturday passed the long-delayed infrastructure bill hailed by President Joe Biden as a "once in a generation" investment.
-"I think there is investor interest once again in the industrial and material sectors now that the infrastructure package has been passed," said Sam Stovall, chief investment strategist at CFRA Research in New York.
+The Dow hit a record high on Monday as the passage of a $1 trillion infrastructure bill lifted industrials, materials and other economy-focused sectors, while Tesla fell on top boss Elon Musk's plan to sell about a tenth of his stake.
+Five of the 11 major S&P 500 sector indexes were higher after the Congress on Saturday passed the long-delayed infrastructure bill hailed by President Joe Biden as a "once in a generation" investment.

-"The markets are headed higher between now and year-end.
-But because we have gone six, seven days with new highs, investors are waiting for some short-term digestion of gains.
-Right now, seasonally, the market is in an uptrend."
-Tesla Inc fell 4.4% after CEO Musk tweeted on Saturday he would sell 10% of his holdings if users of the social media network approved the proposal.
+"That infrastructure bill is going to put some energy into companies like 3M, Caterpillar and other companies that power the industrial sector, but we also think the materials sector is going to really benefit from that bill," said Greg Bassuk, chief executive at AXS Investments in Port Chester, New York.
+Tesla Inc fell 3.0% after CEO Musk tweeted on Saturday he would sell 10% of his holdings if users of the social media network approved the proposal.
 Around 57.9% of the people voted "Yes".

-"The majority voted for him to sell, which effectively signals that he is going to dump stock on the market," said Russ Mould, investment director at AJ Bell.
-"Investors may look at the situation and try and sell before he does, potentially then buying back at a lower price if they still like the stock."
+"While there'll be some downward pressure on Tesla in anticipation of Musk selling shares ... we think that could create a buying opportunity because nothing has changed with respect to the underlying fundamentals and the outlook," Bassuk said.
+Travel and tourism stocks rallied, led by airlines, as the United States lifted travel restrictions slapped on much of the world since the COVID-19 pandemic began.
+The S&P 1500 Airlines index gained 1.1%.

+The Philadelphia SE Semiconductor index rose 1.3% to a record high.
+Advanced Micro Devices Inc jumped 9.0% after it signed up Meta Platforms Inc as a data center chip customer and announced new supercomputing chips to take on its bigger rival Nvidia Corp.

 Wall Street's main indexes hit record highs last week, supported by an upbeat earnings season, strong October jobs data and a positive update on Pfizer Inc's experimental pill against COVID-19.
 Investors last week also shrugged off the Federal Reserve's decision to start reducing its monthly bond purchases, put in place to support the economy during the COVID-19 pandemic.

-Coty Inc jumped 11.7% after the cosmetics maker raised its forecast for annual organic sales.
-Advancing issues outnumbered decliners by a 2.21-to-1 ratio on the NYSE and by a 1.75-to-1 ratio on the Nasdaq.

-The S&P index recorded 45 new 52-week highs and no new lows, while the Nasdaq recorded 139 new highs and 21 new lows.
+The S&P index recorded 49 new 52-week highs and one new low, while the Nasdaq recorded 184 new highs and 40 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)